Bicycle Accident Attorney

 When a bicycle crash is caused, at least in part, by a careless driver, the injured bicycle rider should seek legal advice.
 Insurance settlements negotiated by a skilled bicycle accident lawyer, like a personal injury lawyer Brookhaven, GA trusts, can help injured bicyclists cope with wage loss and medical expenses, while providing appropriate compensation for pain, suffering, and disabilities.

-Thanks to our friends and contributors from Butler Tobin for their insight into bicycle crashes.
+Thanks to our friends and contributors from Butler Law Firm for their insight into bicycle crashes.